-Next, the company has to work on validating these hypotheses either by conducting first-hand surveys or by releasing an MVP to analyse audience response and take feedback.
+Next, the company must work on validating these hypotheses either by conducting first-hand surveys or releasing an MVP to analyse audience response and take feedback.

-Product-market fit involves validating that the product is desired by the market and has the capability to satisfy its need.
+Product-market fit involves validating that the product is desired by the market and can satisfy its need.

-Finding the product-market fit is a very important strategy as it decides whether the efforts of the team were in the right direction or not.
-It helps in saving a lot of effort and resources which could have wasted if the product had been launched for the wrong audience or focus had been on a wrong value proposition.
+Finding the product-market fit is a very important strategy as it decides whether the efforts of the team are in the right direction or not.
+It helps in saving a lot of effort and resources, which could have been wasted if the company had launched the product for the wrong audience or the focus had been on the wrong value proposition.